 Some children are resistant to a partner joining this type of play.
 If this is the case I suggest starting with something very simple like simply handing the child an object.
 If the child accepts this type of interaction, try varying what you’re doing a bit.
 If what you try is not initially accepted, as long as the child is not agitated or upset, give it a try a few more times.
 Sometimes after a few tries you may begin to see a bit of smile forming at the corners of the child's mouth.
 Whatever you do, remember to do it playfully!
 The list below offers suggestions for joining with your child in this type of play.

 - Assist the child by handing them objects to add to the line-up.

 - After you’ve handed the child objects several times, playfully hand her an object that’s different from the other objects in the line-up and if they notice and show consternation, playfully and emphatically apologize (“Oh no!
 I thought that was a block!).

 - Ask the child to show you where to place an object to add to the line-up.

 - Make your own line-up that is parallel to the child’s line-up.

-- Count the objects in child’s line-up (pointing to each as you count).
+- Count the objects in the child’s line-up (pointing to each object as you count).